Easter Sunrise Service

 Known as the longest continuous celebration of its kind in the continental U.S., it is not only a historic celebration, but one noted for its beauty and awe-inspiring backdrop as you face the rising sun and spectacular views.

 This year's event is sponsored by The Mt.
-Helix Park Foundation and offers a traditional Easter service with a traditional sermon celebrating the resurrection of Jesus Christ.
+Helix Park Foundation.
 Each year a church from the community helps orchestrate the sunrise service.
-A special thanks to the Church of Jesus Christ of Later Day Saints for their assistance in coordinating the 2019 celebration.
+A special thanks to Christ Lutheran Church for their assistance in coordinating the 2020 celebration.

 The annual event is free and open to the public.